 There is an incredible wealth of knowledge that we, as modern thinkers, have received from the great spiritual traditions of the world.
 This perennial philosophy has opened before me the great mystery of life:

 That with sorrow comes joy; with experience comes knowledge and wisdom; and with trust, surrender and openness, comes a great freedom.

 In the last few years since our dad’s passing, we have lost others who were close to us.
-In 2020, even more so, as family, friends and acquaintances suffered the coronavirus, some losing their lives.
+During the pandemic, even more so, as family, friends and acquaintances suffered the coronavirus, some losing their lives.
 Yet, I continue to find consolation in the hope that our experience with the owl brought to us:

-There is a special kind of assistance that is there for all of us, a silent messenger, without words, beyond language, belief or reason.
+There is a special kind of assistance that is there for all of us, a silent message, without words, beyond language, belief or reason.
 We simply have to be willing to listen, and the message may come in unexpected forms.

 Our journey on this planet and in this vast marvelous universe holds many surprises for us, understandings that surpass what we ever could have imagined.
 In this life, so often, help arrives at the right time, and sometimes in the most unexpected ways.